lcastrose/GAMEDAY-Challenge/README.md

 Extra Mile (Optional):
 1. Automation (could be Bash Script, IaC, Terraform, CloudFormation, ARM, etc)
 2. Test a DR scenario
-3. Add a PANW in the Architecture
+3. Add a PANW inside the Architecture

 - Lets have some fun!!!